OpenDreamKit/OpenDreamKit.github.io/_posts/2015-07-01-developer-position-kaiserslautern.md

 # Mission

-To help maintain the MPIR library as part of the OpenDreamKit collaboration, in particular to enhance the performance and portability of the library.
+To work as part of the OpenDreamKit collaboration, to do research on and implement improvements via parallelisation of components of Singular.

 # Activities

-The successful applicant will develop an assembly superoptimiser for x86_64 architectures, develop assembly improvements of low-level routines which make use of the AVX instruction sets and help with maintenance of the MPIR build system, especially to support recent processors.
+To research and implement parallel algorithms in Singular in C/C++.

-Depending on the skills of the applicant, the developer may also wish to contribute to higher level C implementations of bignum operations.
+Depending on the skills of the applicant, the developer may also wish to contribute to other aspects of the Singular project and mathematical research in Kaiserslautern.

 # Skills requirements

-- Assembly language experience
+- C/C++ programming experience

-- Experience in low-level optimisation
+- Experience in computer algebra

 - Fluency in English

-- Must have an undergraduate degree in Mathematics, Computer Science, Computer Engineering or equivalent.
+- Must have an graduate degree in Mathematics.

 - Experience in Open Source development and tooling